mandlar/Pebble-Fuzzy-French-Plus/README.md

 Bryan's Alteration
 ==================================

 This is a fork of the original watchface.
 This watchface is exactly the same except it removes the "seconds" which should save the battery life of the watch some.
+The watch will also vibrate at the top of every hour from 8am until midnight.

 Original readme below: